resema/Notepad/_posts/2018-01-05-a-cpu-based-tinyrenderer.md

 If we have a model and its normal vectors are given by the artist AND this model is transformed with an affine mapping, then normal vectors are to be transformed with a mapping, equal to the transposition of the inverse matrix of the original mapping matrix.

 If we transfrom a fragment, we can not just transform the normal vector with the same transformation.
 We need to compute **new normal vectors** to the **transformed fragment**.

+### Shadow Mapping
+There are two different shadow mappings, **hard shadow** and **soft shadow**.
+In case of hard shadow, there is only one light source which results in a clear outline of the shadow.
+While in soft shadow mapping the light source is thought of not concentrated in a single point on therefore the shadow results in a blurred out area specially at the farther corners of it.

+#### Two-Pass Rendering
+The achieve a hard shadow mapping we will do a **two-pass rendering**.

+First time we will render the image placing the camera at the light source position.
+It will allow to determine what parts are lit and what parts are hidden from the light.
+The result is written into the **depth buffer**.

+Then in the second pass we do a render taking in account the visibility information.